-- A huge majority of Member States (20 out of 27) still allow the sale of dogs and cats in pet shops.
+- A huge majority of Member States (20 out of 28) still allow the sale of dogs and cats in pet shops.
+In addition, Slovenia still allows the sale of cats in pet shops.
 There are huge variations between countries in the requirements for the authorisation of pet shops. - 15 Member States allow the sale of dogs and cats at markets. - The vast majority of Member States do not have any controls on internet trade.
-Where Member States do have some controls on internet trade, this can range from a requirement that the animal's microchip number is stated on online adverts through to the prohibition of internet trade in one Member State (Luxembourg). - 10 Member States do not impose a minimum age at which a puppy can be sold, and 10 do not impose a minimum age kittens at which kittens can be sold.
+Where Member States do have some controls on internet trade, this can range from a requirement that the animal's microchip number is stated on online adverts through to the prohibition of internet trade in one Member State (Luxembourg). - 8 Member States do not impose a minimum age at which a puppy can be sold, and 10 do not impose a minimum age kittens at which kittens can be sold.
 When a minimum age is imposed for the sale of kittens, it can vary from 7 to 12 weeks, and for puppies from 7 to 8 weeks. - Not all Member States impose a minimum age for people to buy a dog or a cat.
-When there is a minimum age, it can vary between 14 years old and 18 years old. - Only 3 Member States have adopted detailed requirements for commercial transport of cats and dogs in addition to the requirements of Council Regulation (EC) No 1/2005. - Some Member States do not regulate cat and dog trade at all.
+When there is a minimum age, it can vary between 14 years old and 18 years old. - Only two Member States have adopted detailed requirements for commercial transport of cats and dogs in addition to the requirements of Council Regulation (EC) No 1/2005. - Some Member States do not regulate cat and dog trade at all.